Prison Guards Responsible For Jeffrey Epstein’s Safety Reportedly Arrested, Held In Custody

 The death of arguably the most infamous prisoner in the country garnered incredible outrage, and as a result, multiple investigations were launched into the circumstances surrounding Epstein’s death.

 “Mr. Epstein’s death raises serious questions that must be answered,” Attorney General William Barr said at the time.
-“In addition to the F.B.I.’s investigation, I have consulted with the Inspector General, who is opening an investigation into the circumstances of Mr. Epstein’s death” (via The New York Times).
+“In addition to the F.B.I.’s investigation, I have consulted with the Inspector General, who is opening an investigation into the circumstances of Mr. Epstein’s death,” (via The New York Times).

 Accordingly, Barr removed Hugh Hurwitz, director of the Bureau of Prisons, and replaced him with Kathleen Hawk Sawyer, the prison agency’s director from 1992 until 2003.
-In addition, he replaced the top official at the Metropolitan Correctional Center and placed two guards on leave, citing a preliminary investigation found “serious irregularities at the center” (via The Washington Post).
+In addition, he replaced the top official at the Metropolitan Correctional Center and placed two guards on leave, citing a preliminary investigation found “serious irregularities at the center,” (via The Washington Post).

 The two guards who were given leave are believed to be the same men who are now facing charges.

 The irregularities mentioned by Barr centered on suspicious logs.
-Though the logs claimed that Epstein had been checked on regularly, investigators believed that the checks did not happen and that the checks were falsified, according to anonymous sources.
+Though the logs claimed that Epstein had been checked on regularly, investigators believed that the checks did not happen and that the logs were falsified, according to anonymous sources.

 In addition, the corrections officers union also claimed that the jail where Epstein was held was notoriously understaffed, and its officers routinely received overtime shifts that resulted in long hours with few breaks.